shinolab/autd3-old-monorepo/doc/book/src/en/Simulator/simulator.md

 Slice represents the intensity of sound pressure in terms of color.
 Color scale represents the maximum value of sound pressure in this color space.
 When a large number of devices are used, color saturation may occur, in which case the value of `Color scale` should be increased.
-The alpha value of the slice itself can be specified with `Slice alpha`.
+The alpha value of the slice can be specified with `Slice alpha`.

 You can also save the sound field displayed in the slice.